dero/HIDeous/README.md

 ESCAPE=profile:Secondary

 ; That's it!
-Save the file and restart the app.
+Save the file and the app will reload automatically.
 ```

 ## Profiles